 What are my needs?
 Are you just looking for someone to see for your annual breast exam and to perform STI and other screenings?
 If you’re planning to get pregnant or are dealing with a specific medical condition, such as a gynecological cancer, focus your search on someone who specializes in the gynecology subspecialties that best meets your needs.

+Do I prefer a male or female?
+Determine whether you feel more comfortable with one over the other, then narrow your search accordingly.
 Are they easily accessible?
 Logistically speaking, finding a gynecologist that you can get to easily is important.
 Consider location and hours to ensure that you’ll be able to get to appointments that best suit your schedule.
 Finally, confirm whether your doctor is part of your healthcare plan and has privileges at the hospital of your choice in case of emergencies or if you need to be admitted.

 NEXT, KEEP IN MIND THESE IMPORTANT FACTORS: